 Pillar 1 of the pension system (federal old-age and survivors’ insurance, disability insurance, loss of earnings compensation scheme and family allowances) is compulsory for everyone, but you have to register yourself.
 To do so, contact the cantonal compensation office where your company is based.

 Anything else is theoretically optional for you as a business owner, but there are definite recommendations.
 In terms of retirement provision and protection against long-term inability to work, Pillars 2 and/or 3 are imperative.
 Although daily benefits insurance and accident insurance are voluntary, they are a matter of course in Switzerland.
 The financial risk is too great should you have an accident or not be able to work for a long period due to illness.

 Consult our self-employment page for an overview and further information on insurance options.
 Use the insurance check for SMEs to find out in just three minutes which insurance types could be a good idea for your SME.

-The Swiss social insurance system comprises three pillars: state, occupational, and private pensions.
+The pension system in Switzerland is based on three pillars: state, occupational and private provision.
 The system aims to ensure that people are financially secure in old age, if they become disabled or if someone they depend on dies.

-If you set up a company limited by shares (AG) or a limited liability company (GmbH), you’re considered to be an employee of your own firm for insurance purposes.
-You have to transfer your vested benefits from your former employer’s Pillar 2 pension fund to that of your new company.
+There's a special case: if you set up a company limited by shares (AG) or a limited liability company (GmbH), you’re considered to be an employee of your own firm for insurance purposes.
+Your pension fund assets must then be transferred into the new pension fund.